johnstaveley/SecurityEssentials/SecurityEssentials/README.txt

 <network host="localhost" port="25" defaultCredentials="true" />

+5) Set in web.config HasEmailConfigured = true

-5) if you deploy this into production make sure you remove the two test users from the databaseInitializer
+6) if you deploy this into production make sure you remove the two test users from the databaseInitializer